Code4SA/old-code4sa.github.io/_posts/2015-01-15-gender-roles-amongst-doctors.md

 On a somewhat different topic, notice that only 30-40 psychiatrists graduate every year.
 In total there are only 787 active psychiatrists with only 617 under retirement age.
 That's 0.66 psychiatrists per 100,000.
 Compare that with <a href="http://www.who.int/mental_health/evidence/atlas/profiles/usa_mh_profile.pdf?ua=1">7.8 in the US</a>, <a href="http://www.who.int/mental_health/evidence/atlas/profiles/fra_mh_profile.pdf?ua=1">22.35 in France</a> and <a href="http://www.who.int/mental_health/evidence/atlas/profiles/nor_mh_profile.pdf?ua=1">30.77 in Norway</a>.
 Comparing with other BRICS countries, <a href="http://www.who.int/mental_health/evidence/atlas/profiles/bra_mh_profile.pdf?ua=1">Brazil : 3.07</a>, <a href="http://www.who.int/mental_health/evidence/atlas/profiles/rus_mh_profile.pdf?ua=1">Russia: 11.61</a>, <a href="http://www.who.int/mental_health/evidence/atlas/profiles/ind_mh_profile.pdf?ua=1">India: 0.3</a> and <a href="http://www.who.int/mental_health/evidence/atlas/profiles/chn_mh_profile.pdf?ua=1">China: 1.53</a>.
 We really need to crank out more shrinks.

 Here's what it looks like for gynaecologists.
-It somewhat biased towards men.
+It is somewhat biased towards men.
 <h2>Number of gynaecologists qualifying over time</h2>
 <div id="chart5" class="chart"></div>